Quiet True HEPA filtration that cuts airborne dust-mite allergens overnight with modest filter and running costs.

 Where to place it (and how to run it)

-- Put the purifier in the bedroom, near the breathing zone (within a few feet of the bed) but not directly blowing on you.
+- Place the purifier in the bedroom, near your breathing zone (a few feet from the bed), but not aimed directly at your face.

-- Leave doors and windows closed while running to maintain a recirculating loop.
+- Keep doors and windows closed while it runs to maintain a steady recirculating loop.

-- Run 24/7 on low or auto; the goal is steady removal of airborne allergens.
+- Run it 24/7 on low or auto; consistent removal matters more than short bursts.

-- Vacuum prefilters monthly; replace main HEPA/carbon filters on schedule.
+- Clean prefilters monthly, and replace the main filters on schedule.

-- Expect the biggest relief during sleep and morning if you’re consistent.
+- Most people notice the biggest benefit during sleep and in the morning when they’re consistent.

 The complete dust-mite plan (so your purifier isn’t working alone)

-- Lower humidity: Keep RH < 50% (a dehumidifier can help in damp climates).
+- Lower humidity: Aim for RH < 50%.
+A dehumidifier can help in damp climates.

-- Encasements: Use allergen-proof covers on mattress, pillows, and duvet.
+- Encasements: Use allergen-proof covers on your mattress, pillows, and duvet.

-- HEPA vacuum: Carpets, rugs, and upholstery weekly (go slowly).
+- HEPA vacuum: Vacuum carpets, rugs, and upholstery weekly (slow passes work best).

-- Declutter fabrics: Reduce plush textiles that hold mites (excess throw pillows, heavy bed skirts).
+- Declutter fabrics: Reduce plush textiles that hold dust (extra throw pillows, heavy bed skirts, and stored clothes under the bed).

-- Purifier: Run a True-HEPA purifier continuously in the bedroom.
+- Purifier: Run a True HEPA air purifier continuously in the bedroom.

-Want the whole strategy?
-See our guides to best dehumidifiers for mold and best air purifiers for mold—great complements to this dust-mite plan.
+Want the full strategy?
+See our guides to best dehumidifiers for mold and best air purifiers for mold—both pair well with a dust-mite plan, especially in humid homes.

 Bottom line

-- Pick the right size for your bedroom, run it 24/7, keep filters fresh, and combine it with encasements, hot washing, HEPA vacuuming and humidity control.
+- Choose the right size for your bedroom, run it 24/7, keep filters fresh, and pair it with encasements, hot washing, HEPA vacuuming, and humidity control.

-- For most families, the Coway Mighty (medium rooms), Levoit Core 300S (small rooms), and Blue Pure 211+ Auto (large rooms) are dependable, quiet choices that fit real bedrooms and real budgets.
+- For most homes, the Coway Mighty (medium rooms), Levoit Core 300S (small rooms), and Blue Pure 211+ Auto (large rooms) are dependable, quiet options that fit real bedrooms and real budgets.

 Do air purifiers kill dust mites?

-No. They trap allergens in the air, not the mites in your bedding.
-Use encasements, hot washing, humidity control and HEPA vacuuming to address the source.
+No. Air purifiers trap allergens in the air; they don’t eliminate mites living in bedding or carpet.
+Use encasements, hot washing, humidity control, and HEPA vacuuming to address the source.

 HEPA vs UV vs ionizer—what should I buy?

-For dust-mite allergies, mechanical True-HEPA is the most direct and reliable approach.
-UV/ionization won’t replace filtration and may create byproducts you don’t want.
-If a unit includes ionization, ensure it can be turned off.
+For dust-mite allergies, mechanical HEPA filtration is the most direct, dependable choice.
+UV and ionization don’t replace filtration and may create unwanted byproducts.
+If a unit includes ionization, make sure it can be turned off.

 How long until I notice a difference?

-Many people feel nighttime/morning improvement within days when running a properly sized HEPA purifier continuously in a closed bedroom—especially when combined with encasements and hot washing.
+Many people notice better sleep and fewer morning symptoms within a few days when a properly sized HEPA purifier runs continuously in a closed bedroom—especially when paired with encasements and weekly hot washing.

 Where is the best place for the purifier?

-In the bedroom, near the bed (but not blasting your face), with the door closed for best recirculation.
-Avoid tucking it behind furniture or curtains.
+In the bedroom, close to the bed (but not blowing directly at you), with the door closed for better circulation.
+Don’t tuck it behind furniture or curtains.

 What about vacuuming—won’t that stir everything up?

-Yes, which is why a HEPA vacuum is essential.
-Vacuum slowly with a sealed HEPA machine, then let the air purifier run to capture what becomes airborne.
+It can, which is why a sealed HEPA vacuum helps.
+Vacuum slowly, then keep the air purifier running to capture what gets kicked into the air.